Hagar: Arts and literature

 Many artists have painted scenes from the story of Hagar and Ishmael in the desert, including Pieter Lastman, Gustave Doré, Frederick Goodall and James Eckford Lauder.
 William Shakespeare refers to Hagar in The Merchant of Venice Act II Scene 5 line 40 when Shylock says "What says that fool of Hagar's offspring, ha?"
 This line refers to the character Launcelot, whom Shylock is insulting by comparing him to the outcast Ishmael.
 It also reverses the conventional Christian interpretation by portraying the Christian character as the outcast.

 Hagar's destitution and desperation are used as an excuse for criminality by characters in the work of Daniel Defoe, such as Moll Flanders, and the conventional view of Hagar as the mother of outcasts is repeated in Samuel Taylor Coleridge's play Zapolya, whose heroine is assured that she is "no Hagar's offspring; thou art the rightful heir to an appointed king."

 In the 19th century a more sympathetic portrayal became prominent, especially in America.
 Edmonia Lewis, the early African-American and Native American sculptor, made Hagar the subject of one of her most well-known works.
 She said it was inspired by "strong sympathy for all women who have struggled and suffered".
 In novels and poems Hagar herself, or characters named Hagar, were depicted as unjustly suffering exiles.
 These include the long dramatic poem Hagar by Eliza Jane Poitevent Nicholson (pen name Pearl Rivers), president of the National Woman's Press Association; Hagar in the Wilderness by Nathaniel Parker Willis, the highest-paid magazine writer of his day; and Hagar's Farewell by Augusta Moore.
-In 1913 this was joined by the overtly feminist novel Hagar, by the American Southern socialist and suffragist Mary Johnston's.
+In 1913 this was joined by the overtly feminist novel Hagar, by the American Southern socialist and suffragist Mary Johnston.
 Hall Caine gave the name A Son of Hagar to 1885 book set in contemporary England and dealing with the theme of illegitimacy.